WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 2.19

 Addons provide ways to customize translation workflow.
-You can install addons to your translation component and they will work behind the scenes.
-The addon management can be found under :guilabel:`Manage` menu of a translation component.
+They can be installed in the translation component view, and work behind the scenes.
+Addon management is avaialble from the :guilabel:`Manage` ↓ `Addons` menu of each respective translation component for admins.

 .. image:: /images/addons.png

-Built in addons
+Built-in addons
 +++++++++++++++

 .. _addon-weblate.autotranslate.autotranslate: